-Included in other current liabilities on the Consolidated Balance Sheet is accrued interest payable totaling approximately \$12.2 million and \$16.1 million for the years ended December 31, 2012 and 2011, respectively, related to the Old Notes and 2022 Notes.
-Of the balance at December 31, 2011, \$3.7 million represents cash received from the Additional First Lien Notes offering for accrued interest for the period October 1, 2011 through December 15, 2011.
-At December 31, 2012, the estimated fair value of the Second Lien Notes and 2022 Notes was approximately \$243.0 million and \$497.5 million, respectively.
-These estimates of fair value are Level 2 as they were determined by quotations obtained from a broker-dealer who makes a market in these and similar securities.
-The 2022 Notes are guaranteed by the Refining Partnership, Refining LLC and its existing domestic subsidiaries.
-Prior to the satisfaction and discharge of the Second Lien Notes, which occurred on January 23, 2013, the 2022 Notes were also guaranteed by CRLLC.
-CVR Energy, the Nitrogen Fertilizer Partnership and CRNF are not guarantors.
+Included in other current liabilities on the Consolidated Balance Sheets is accrued interest payable totaling approximately \$5.4 million and \$12.2 million, respectively, for the years ended December 31, 2013 and 2012 related to the Old Notes and 2022 Notes.
+At December 31, 2013, the estimated fair value of the 2022 Notes was approximately \$491.3 million.
+This estimate of fair value is Level 2 as it was determined by quotations obtained from a broker-dealer who makes a market in these and similar securities.